papoanaya/wmii_newlisp/README.md

 was needed being that I am an avid wmii user.

-Even though there are scripts for plan 9's rc, python and ruby available in the stock instalation of wmii,  none of these were suitable in this specific case because of lack of availability, dependencies  and footprint.
+Even though there are scripts for plan 9's rc, python and ruby available in the stock installation of wmii,  none of these were suitable in this specific case because of lack of availability, dependencies  and footprint.

 Developing these in NewLisp gave me a relatively simple way to have the